-Domestic sheep and goat grazing would have an unknown impact on the 1,600 acres of soils in the Sapinero Mesa and Goose Creek Allotments, with low ground cover, erosion and bare ground.
-It is unclear why these soils have been altered from natural conditions; therefore, it is not known if continued or increased domestic sheep grazing (under this alternative, an additional 309 AUMs would be authorized on the Sapinero Mesa Allotment) would contribute to the problems.
+The impacts of domestic sheep and goat grazing on soils in the Sapinero Mesa and Goose Creek Allotments, with low ground cover, erosion and bare ground, are unknown.
+These soils have been altered over time from natural conditions; it is not known if continued or increased domestic sheep grazing would further alter conditions.